 |Dec’22 (est)||4.50% (+50 bps)||7.4% / 5.25%||3.9%||20.7%|

 |Feb’23 (est)||4.75% (+25bps)||7.8% / 5.35%||4%||22%|

 I will continue to update the table above with official/actual updates and in light of changing market information.
 You can get the latest updates via the options below.

-Fed Chair Jerome Powell has indicated more rates will come in the next few FOMC meetings to combat actual and expected inflation, with short-term rates will rise above 4.25% by year’s end.
+Fed Chair Jerome Powell has indicated more rates will come in the next few FOMC meetings to combat actual and expected inflation, with short-term rates will rise above 4.50% by the end of 2023.
 Around one third of the 19 FOMC members expect rates to stay above this level through 2024.